Fido or Koodo –Plans for Bring Your Own Phone

 Smaller plans in Quebec

-These feature the only two other discrepancies in price between Fido and Koodo.
-Interestingly, they swap places in terms of who comes out better, even if it is only by a tiny amount in each instance.
+These feature the only two other price discrepancies between Fido and Koodo.
+Interestingly, they swap places regarding who comes out better, even if only by a tiny amount in each instance.

 300 MB